JeromeBriot/fusion360-import-spline-any-csv/README.md

 Don't forget to attach the CSV file you try to import.

 # Version history

+- Version 1.2.0 - February 2025
+  - Add feature to import multiple splines from one CSV file

 - Version 1.1.0 - November 2024
   - Fix unique separator in CSV file reading.